ABOUT THE GROUP

 (ii) What are the tradeoffs and synergies of conserving wildlife species while meeting the resource and development needs of a growing human population under different future scenarios (e.g., economic development, climate change, land use change)?

 To examine these questions, our research group uses a systems approach that melds theory and methods from both natural and social sciences.
 If you’re interested in learning more about our group please contact us Dr. Neil Carter using the link above.
-Please visit the Prospective Students page for more information on opportunities for joining the group.
+Please visit the Prospective Lab Members page for more information on opportunities for joining the group.